-Generally, you must deposit social security and Medicare taxes if your net taxes (line 10, Form 941-SS; line 13, Form 941; or line 11, Form 943) are \$1,000 or more for the tax return period.
+You must deposit social security and Medicare taxes if your tax liability (line 10 of Form 941-SS or line 11 of Form 943) is \$2,500 or more for the tax return period.
 You make the deposits either electronically or with paper coupons.
 These methods are discussed later.